 Travelers need to bring their own sleeping bags as there is no custodian or manager on duty at this hostel to do laundry.
 It’s a wilderness hostel in its utmost simplicity.
 You’ll find outhouses down the path from the sleeping cabin and a creek a little further away to use for drinking water and cooking.

 We’ve stayed at Hilda Creek before and always love the fact that we are completely off the grid here.
 It was the perfect stay for a snowshoe weekend near the Icefields Parkway.
 No internet, no cell coverage, no running water or electricity, and no amenities for miles!
-I’ve always loved these words on the HI Canada website: “This hostel is not staffed, has limited services, and is accessible only by key access system.
+I’ve always loved these words on the HI Canada website: “This hostel is not staffed, has limited services, and is accessible only by a key access system.
 Not for the faint of heart, hostelling here requires knowledge and application of backcountry hut procedures and ethics.”

 When we weren’t drying off or warming up, we were outside playing in the snow, working together to make a snowman, and sliding down the toboggan hill located immediately outside the kitchen door.
-It was pure paradise and the kids had a blast at their winter camping house.
-We only stayed a night but we made full advantage of the snowy wonderland and had the snowsuits on bright and early again the next morning before packing our gear out and locking up behind us.
+It was pure paradise, and the kids had a blast at their winter camping house.
+We only stayed a night, but we made full advantage of the snowy wonderland and had the snowsuits on bright and early again the next morning before packing our gear out and locking up behind us.

 For us and our kids, it was a very safe and controlled version of winter camping.
-We slept and ate in warm propane heated cabins, had propane fueled lanterns and a stove at our disposal, a dry place to retreat and hang wet clothes, and comfortable beds to crawl into at the end of the day.
+We slept and ate in warm propane-heated cabins, had propane-fueled lanterns and a stove at our disposal, a dry place to retreat and hang wet clothes, and comfortable beds to crawl into at the end of the day.
 I’ll personally take that any day over the real deal of winter camping in the snow.

 When we weren’t drying off or warming up, we were outside playing in the snow.
 We worked together to make a snowman and slid down the toboggan hill located immediately outside the kitchen door.
-It was pure paradise and the kids had a blast at their winter camping house.
-We only stayed a night but we made full advantage of the snowy wonderland.
+It was pure paradise, and the kids had a blast at their winter camping house.
+We only stayed a night, but we made full advantage of the snowy wonderland.
 But, we had the snowsuits on bright and early again the next morning before packing our gear out and locking up behind us.